Your Response: What If?

 In Case of a Dirty Bomb Attack

 • Stay inside or get inside quickly.
-Find a “Shelter-in-place”.
+“Shelter-in-place”.
 To “shelter in” is a way to make the building you are in safe as possible to protect yourself until help arrives.
 You should not try to “shelter in” in a vehicle unless you have no other choice.
 The best room to use is one with as few windows and doors as possible.
 Be sure to close all windows and doors, and turn off the furnace, air conditioners, and exhaust systems.
 As best as possible, seal all openings in windows and doors.

 • Monitor your radio for instructions from authorities.